Lichtenhain Waterfall

-The Lichtenhain Waterfall is a waterfall formed by the Lichtenhainer village brook and is situated in the Kirnitzsch Valley in the Saxon Switzerland of Germany.
+The Lichtenhain Waterfall is a waterfall formed by the Lichtenhainer village brook in the Kirnitzsch Valley in the Saxon Switzerland area of Germany.
 The village of Lichtenhain lies to the north of the waterfall, and is 2.5 km away on foot, but some 20 km away by road.

-William Lebrecht Götzinger, chronicler of the Saxon Switzerland, mentioned the waterfall in his 1812 work Schandau and its environments.
+William Lebrecht Götzinger, chronicler of Saxon Switzerland, mentioned the waterfall in his 1812 work Schandau and its environments.

-The original waterfall was not impressive enough for tourists, so the brook was dammed up by a pushable weir.
+The original waterfall was deemed insufficiently impressive for tourists, so the brook was dammed by an artificial weir.
 Since the Kirnitzschtalbahn, a tramway linking the waterfall with Bad Schandau, was opened in 1898, hundreds of thousands of tourists have visited the waterfall.